Nandamuri Balakrishna: Early life and family

-Nandamuri Balakrishna was born on 10 June 1960 in Madras (present-day Chennai, Tamil Nadu) to Telugu actor and three-time Chief Minister of Andhra Pradesh N. T. Rama Rao and his wife Basavatarakam.
+Nandamuri Balakrishna was born on 10 June 1960 in a Telugu family to Indian matinee idol and three-time chief minister of Andhra Pradesh N. T. Rama Rao and his wife Basavatarakam, in Madras (present-day Chennai, Tamil Nadu).
 As the Telugu film industry was based in Madras at that time, he spent his entire childhood in Madras.
 During his adolescence, he moved to Hyderabad following the shift of the Telugu film industry to that city.
 He earned a bachelor's degree in commerce from Nizam College, Hyderabad.

-In 1982, at the age of 22, Balakrishna married Vasundhara Devi, and they have three children: two daughters, Nara Brahmani and Tejaswini Mathukumilli and a son, Nandamuri Mokshagna Taraka Rama Teja.
-Balakrishna's elder son-in-law Nara Lokesh is a politician and son of former Andhra Pradesh Chief Minister Nara Chandrababu Naidu.
-His younger son-in-law Sribharat Mathukumilli is the grandson of M.V.V.S.
-Murthi and is the current president of Gandhi Institute of Technology and Management.
+In 1982, at the age of 22, Balakrishna married Vasundhara Devi.
+They have three children.

-Acting career
+Film career

-Starting years (1974)
+1974-1986: Early years and family dramas

 Balakrishna made his acting debut as a child artiste in Tatamma Kala, which was directed by N. T. Rama Rao, his father.
 He acted in several films, many of which were directed by his father, including Daana Veera Soora Karna (1977), Sri Madvirata Parvam (1979), Akbar Salim Anarkali (1979) and Sri Tirupati Venkateswara Kalyanam (1979).
 At the age of 16, he acted in a movie titled Annadammula Anubandham (1975), a remake of Dharmendra's Hindi movie Yaadon Ki Baaraat, and played a brother to his real life father, Rama Rao.
 Balakrishna appeared as son to his real life brother Nandamuri Harikrishna in the movie Dana Veera Sura Karna.

 In 1984, he debuted in an adult role with Sahasame Jeevitham.
 He then starred in the drama film Mangammagari Manavadu the same year, alongside Bhanumathi and Suhasini, directed by Kodi Ramakrishna.
 In the same year, he acted in Kathanayakudu and in the biographical film Shrimad Virat Veerabrahmendra Swami Charitra.
 He also appeared in Janani Janmabhoomi in 1984, directed by K. Viswanath.
 In 1985, he acted with Akkineni Nageswara Rao in the film Bharyabhartala Bandham, alongside Rajani.
-In 1986, he acted in movies such as Muddula Krishnayya, Seetharama Kalyanam, Anasuyamma Gari Alludu and Deshoddharakudu, which gradually increased his potential at the box office.
+In 1986, he acted in movies such as Muddula Krishnaiah, Seetharama Kalyanam, Anasuyamma Gari Alludu and Deshoddharakudu, which gradually increased his potential at the box office.